 - 2.1.1.1 Senior site management shall prepare and implement a policy statement that outlines at a minimum the commitment of all site management to: - i.
 Supply safe food; - ii.
 Establish and maintain a food safety culture within the site; - iii.
 Establish and continually improve the site's food safety management system; and - iv.
 Comply with customer and regulatory requirements to supply safe food. - The policy statement shall be: - v.
 Signed by the senior site manager and displayed in prominent positions; and - vi.
-Effectively communicated to all site personnel in the language(s) understood by all site personnel. - 2.1.1.2 Senior site management shall lead and support a food safety culture within the site that ensures at a minimum: - i.
-The establishment, documentation, and communication to all relevant staff of food safety objectives and performance measures; - ii.
-Adequate resources are available to meet food safety objectives; - iii.
+Effectively communicated to site personnel in language(s) understood by all staff. - 2.1.1.2 Senior site management shall lead and support a food safety culture within the site that ensures at a minimum: - The establishment and documentation of clear and concise food safety objectives and performance measures and their communication to all relevant staff; - ii.
+Adequate resources are available to meet food safety objectives and performance measures; - iii.
 Food safety practices and all applicable requirements of the SQF System are adopted and maintained; - iv.
-Staff are informed and held accountable for their food safety and regulatory responsibilities; - v.
-Staff are positively encouraged and required to notify management about actual or potential food safety issues; and - vi.
-Staff are empowered to act to resolve food safety issues within their scope of work. - 2.1.1.3 The reporting structure shall identify and describe site personnel with specific responsibilities for tasks within the food safety management system and identify a backup for the absence of key personnel.
-Job descriptions for the key personnel shall be documented. - Site management shall ensure departments and operations are appropriately staffed and organizationally aligned to meet food safety objectives. - 2.1.1.4 Senior site management shall designate a primary and substitute SQF practitioner for each site with responsibility and authority to: - i.
-Oversee the development, implementation, review, and maintenance of the SQF System; - ii.
+Staff are informed and are aware of their food safety and regulatory responsibilities; - v.
+Staff are aware of their role in meeting the requirements of the SQF Food Safety Code: Aquaculture and are held accountable for meeting these requirements; - vi.
+Staff are positively encouraged and required to notify management of actual or pending food safety issues; and - vii.
+Staff are empowered to act to resolve food safety issues within their scope of work. - 2.1.1.3 The reporting structure shall identify and describe the site personnel with specific responsibilities for tasks within the food safety management system.
+Job descriptions for those personnel shall be documented and include a provision to cover for the absence of key personnel. - 2.1.1.4 Senior site management shall designate a primary and substitute SQF practitioner for each site with responsibility and authority to: - i.
+Oversee the development, implementation, review, and maintenance of the SQF System, including Good Aquaculture Practices outlined in 2.4.2 and the food safety plan outlined in 2.4.3. - ii.
 Take appropriate action to ensure the integrity of the SQF System; and - iii.
 Communicate to relevant personnel all information essential to ensure the effective implementation and maintenance of the SQF System.